howard8888/workspace/README.md

 3. `execute()` appends a **small chain** of predicates + edges to the WorldGraph, stamps `meta.policy`, returns a status dict, and updates the skill ledger.
 4. Planner (on demand) runs BFS from **NOW** to a target `pred:<token>`.

+### Q&A to help you learn this section

+Q: What’s the difference between controller_steps and cog_cycles?
+A: controller_steps counts every invocation of the Action Center (each time we ask “what should I do?”). cog_cycles only increments when a controller step actually produced a write to the WorldGraph in the Instinct step.
+So cog_cycles ≤ controller_steps by design.

+Q: When do we increment ticks (autonomic ticks) versus controller_steps?
+A: ticks increment only in the Autonomic Tick path (heartbeat: physiology, drive updates, time-based age). controller_steps increment whenever a controller step runs (Instinct step, Autonomic tick, simulate fall, env-loop, etc.).
+They are orthogonal measures.

+Q: What is the semantic difference between age_days and ticks?
+A: age_days is a coarse developmental clock (used to set lexicon stage and developmental gates), while ticks is a fine-grained physiological heartbeat counter.
+Typically age_days advances in proportion to ticks but on a much slower scale.

+Q: What does a “temporal boundary” (epoch++) represent?
+A: A boundary is taken when a controller step writes new facts (or when a thresholded τ-cut triggers).
+It’s a way of saying “a new episode chapter started here” in the soft-clock vector space.
+We then jump the temporal vector, increment boundary_no (epoch), and reset cos_to_last_boundary to ~1.0.

+Q: Why do we maintain both wall-clock created_at timestamps and a soft temporal vector?
+A: Wall-clock is great for logs and cross-run inspection, but awkward for unitless similarity and segmentation.
+The soft temporal vector gives a cheap, unitless notion of “near in time” (via cosine) and supports operations like “time-aware similarity” and “episode segmentation” without relying on wall-clock units.

 ---

 # Action Selection: Drives, Policies, Action Center